Edited by Daniel Cuttica, DO

 Prosthetic Fitting (8+ weeks)

 Prosthetic fitting is started once the wound and soft-tissues have healed adequately.
 A prosthetist is a trained expert who coordinates the prosthetic fitting.
 This individual needs to work closely with the patient over a number of months to ensure that the prosthesis fits optimally.
 Initially, a preparatory prosthesis is molded and fit.
 Patients are encouraged to slowly start walking with support and often begin physical therapy at this time.
 Initially patients can only wear the prosthesis for short periods of time, but gradually this time period increases.
 Over time, the amputation stump shrinks from a combination of less swelling and atrophy of the muscles.
 As this occurs, more and more stump shrinkers need to be added and the socket of the prosthesis needs to be adjusted.
-When the stump has reached a stable size, usually 6-9 months following the amputation, a “permanent” prosthesis is made, including a new, lighter molded socket.
+When the stump has reached a stable size, usually 6-9 months following the amputation, a “permanent” prosthesis is made.

 Learning to walk with the prosthesis, rehabilitating muscles and joints that often have not been used normally for many months is critical for a successful result, following a below knee amputation.
 Regular physical therapy is essential.
 Starting with a lot of support (i.e. a walker) and gradually progressing to improve strength, balance, and endurance will help optimize the results.
 There are often setbacks and patients need to try not to become discouraged when these occur.
 Often the amputation stump will become irritated in localized areas, requiring the patient to decrease their activities for a period of time.
 Alterations in the liner and socket of the prosthesis are usually required, so regular visits to the prosthetist are common.